 Kawashima: Even so, exam answers are still handwritten, so students are good at handwriting (laughs).
 It's a world of pencils and erasers, so that part is super analog.
 In classrooms, no one takes notes on a computer, but they do take pictures of the blackboard with their smartphones.
 But adults do the same thing.
 When you watch presentations, you hear "click-clack" sounds coming from all around.

 Young people are often said to casually consume information across triple screens, but adults over 40 should recognize this too.
 Even if not triple screens, most definitely use at least two.
-More people only engage with news, documentaries, dramas, and entertainment to that extent.
+More people only engage with news, documentaries, dramas, or entertainment to that extent.
 In that sense, adults and young people aren't actually that different.

 Oku: Rather than rigidly categorizing adults as analog and youth as digital, perhaps what's needed are devices and media that allow us to freely switch between analog and digital depending on the time, place, occasion, and motivation.
 Thank you for today.